How to Avoid Probate in Arkansas

 For other assets, like bank accounts and brokerage accounts, you can complete a transfer-on-death (TOD) form that designates where the asset transfers when you die.
 Thus, after your death, these assets automatically transfer to the designee, thereby eliminating the need for probate.

-Need to Know How to Avoid Probate in Arkansas?
+Need Help Avoiding Probate in Arkansas?
 Contact the Harris Law Firm, PLLC Today

 The probate process can take years and cost several thousands of dollars to complete.
 Luckily, an attorney can help you plan ahead.
 They can provide you with several options for avoiding the probate process altogether or making it less complex.